East Indian (1819 ship): Emigrant ship

 In 1820 East Indian carried 220 settlers to South Africa under the British Government's settler scheme.
 Captain Archibald Hogg left Cork on 12 February and arrived at Simon's Bay on 1 May.
 East Indian arrived at Saldanha Bay in mid-May.

 Loss

-East Indian was wrecked on the Kettle-bottom Sand, in the North Sea off Great Yarmouth, Norfolk.
+On 23 December 1821, East Indian was wrecked on the Kettle-bottom Sand, in the North Sea off Great Yarmouth, Norfolk.
 A fishing vessel rescued her 20 crew.
 She was on a voyage from Hull to London.
 Lloyd's List reported that a tremendous gale had driven East Indian, Knill, master, of and from Hull to London and Bengal, on to the Cross Sand, where she sank.
 In its next issue, Lloyd's List reported that East Indian had now nearly sunk to her tops, and that logs from her were washing ashore.

 One source reports that she sank on Cross Island on her way from Bengal to London, but that appears to be a transcription error.